Five Reasons Why Diplomacy Should Involve Families

 Diplomacy can be simply defined as the management of international relations.
 Yet the adjective “diplomatic” — that is, dealing with people tactfully — suggests diplomacy is a broader social art or ethic especially needed in our divided world.
 Given international divides sometimes erupt into violence, why would one want to get families involved?
 Here are five reasons.

 The search for common ground is one of the staple practices of diplomacy, and if there is one institution which people across the world commonly cherish it is probably the family.
-While precise international evidence for this common value is harder to find, according to the World Values Survey, strong majorities of people in 29 countries worldwide — from 75% in India to 99% in Colombia — believe that “more emphasis on family would be a good thing” (Social Trends Institute).
+According to the World Values Survey, when asked to rank family, work, religion, friends, leisure and politics in importance in their lives, the vast majority of people in nations poor to rich throughout the world rank family far above all other aspects of their lives (Inglehart 2018).
+Indeed, strong majorities of people in 29 countries worldwide — from 75% in India to 99% in Colombia — believe that “more emphasis on family would be a good thing” (Social Trends Institute).
 Similarly, a 2019 Pew Research Center survey of people in 27 countries found that 58% overall believe family ties have weakened over the last two decades, and majorities in all the countries think those ties should be strengthened (Pew 2019).

 Families are impacted by most international forces and trends, from war and terrorism, to trade and immigration, to climate change and disease transmission.
 Because families are widely valued and vulnerable to so many international forces and trends, advocates and policymakers frequently call for the protection and support of families, but rarely for their political empowerment.
 Individual citizens in liberal democratic societies are free to, and in some cases expected to participate in the decisions that affect their lives (at least by voting for their government representatives).
 In corporatist countries like Germany, Ireland, Sweden and Norway, groups like business associations and labor unions — not just individuals — have a say in government decisions that affect them.
 Families, like businesses and labor unions, are impacted by government decisions, and have distinct interests and associations representing them on various issues.
 So, why shouldn’t families also have a seat at the decision-making table, at local to global levels, including international diplomacy?